 First, social network users can be targeted (e.g., for advertising purposes) regardless of whether the users have generated an adequate user profile.

-Second, user interests can be inferred based on interests of the users’ friends that are also members of the social network.
+Second, user interests can be inferred based on the interests of the users’ friends that are also members of the social network.

 Fourth, the influence of a friend’s interests can be adjusted based on the type and degree of relationship between the user and the friend.